moobarrac/Mubarak-Abdulwahab---Frontend-Developer/README.md

 ### Backend

 1. **Setting Up the PHP Backend:**
-   Navigate to the backend directory.
+   Navigate to the app directory.

 2. **Run the PHP Server:**
    ```bash